You Are Not Alone

 Fortunately, there are a lot of ways to combat the problem.
 Here are a few:

 Simply participating in artistic activities — from art activities and singing to dancing and storytelling — fosters psychological, physical and emotional health in older adults, according to the National Center for Creative Aging.
 There are abundant creativity and arts programs for seniors throughout the country.
 One example is Arizona-based ArtMobile, founded in 2015 by artist Lisa Swanson to provide art programs to seniors both individually and in groups.
-More information can be found at the National Center for Creative Aging.

 Lisa Swanson, a professional artist with a master’s degree in Arts in Medicine, says studies show that taking art classes boosts seniors’ mental and physical well-being.
 Read Transcript